Bladder Support Diet For Cats

 Ingredients

-Chicken, Egg, Rice, Flaxseed, Chicken Liver, Chicken Gizzards, Ground Krill, Cranberries, Blueberries, Potassium Salt, Sea salt, Ground Egg Shell, Apple Cider Vinegar, Glucosamine, Mixed Tocopherols, Zinc Proteinate, Niacin, Riboflavin, Thiamine, Vitamin B12, Pyridoxine, Folic Acid, & Kelp
+Chicken, Egg, Rice, Flaxseed, Chicken Liver, Chicken Gizzards, Ground Krill, Cranberries, Blueberries, Potassium Chloride, Sea Salt, Ground Egg Shell, Apple Cider Vinegar, Glucosamine, Mixed Tocopherols, Zinc Proteinate, Niacin, Riboflavin, Thiamine, Vitamin B12, Pyridoxine, Folic Acid, & Kelp

 Cups In A Bag